Free Crochet Peep Pattern Easter bunny

 Yarn option 2: Super Bulky (#6) Baby Snuggle by Hobbii, 100% Polyester.
 The amount for 1 peep bunny was approximately 1.91 oz (54 g), 72 yds (66 m).
 And the colors were yellow (07) and green (06).

-• Add the fiber separately in each section.
+- Add the fiber separately in each section.
 This will help to fill it well, especially the spots with increases.
 First, stuff the ears, one at a time.
 Then the head and cheeks.
 And lastly, the body.
-By the way, this is where a stuffing tool (amazon link) will be helpful.

-You can achieve various sizes for this crochet peep pattern if you use different weights of yarn.
-The peep will be 6” (16 cm) tall if made with Bulky Yarn (#5) Premier Parfait Chenille.
-And 7.25” (18 cm) tall, if made with Super Bulky (#6) Baby Snuggle by Hobbii.
+You can achieve different sizes with this crochet peep pattern by using different yarn weights.
+The peep will be 6โ (16 cm) tall if made with Bulky Yarn (#5) Premier Parfait Chenille, and 7.25โ (18 cm) tall if made with Super Bulky (#6) Baby Snuggle by Hobbii.

-A gauge swatch is optional, but it will help you to compare your stitch tension with mine.
-If you are using the same yarn I did, you can have an idea if your crochet peep bunny will have the same size as mine.
+A gauge swatch is not crucial for this project, but if you want a size reference, it will help you to compare your stitch tension with mine.
+If you are using the same yarn I did, you can get an idea of whether your crochet peep bunny will be the same size as mine.

 Gauge swatch pattern: